Probing Quantum States over Spacetime Through Interferometry: Characterizing interferometry

 \section{Characterizing interferometry}

 In a causally agonistic measurement of two systems $A$ and $B$, the probe system $R$ interacts with $A$ and $B$ in an unspecified order and in an unorchestrated fashion.
 The description of that interaction specified by the Hamiltonians $H_{AR}$ and $H_{BR}$ and interaction times $t_A$ and $t_B$ should be independent of the order for arbitrary $t_A$ and $t_B$, as long as they are independently picked from the set of admissible interaction Hamiltonians $\fI$.
 It amounts to the following in terms of quantum channels. \begin{enumerate} \item (No-orchestration) The class of causally agnostic measurement schemes is characterized only by the set of admissible Hamiltonians $\fI$.
-It means that the type and the duration of interaction between the probe and the system of interest can be chosen independently and spontaneously at each region in spacetime. \item (Commutativity) For any two systems $X$ and $Y$, as long as $H_{XR}$ and $H_{YR}$ are admissible, i.e. in $\fI$, the interaction unitary channels $\cU_{AH}^{t_X}(\sigma)=\exp(-iH_{XR}t_X)\sigma\exp(iH_{XR}t_X)$ and $\cU^{t_Y}_{YH}(\sigma)=\exp(-iH_{YR}t_Y)\sigma\exp(iH_{YR}t_Y)$ commute for any positive interaction time $t_X$ and $t_Y$.
+It means that the type and the duration of interaction between the probe and the system of interest can be chosen independently and spontaneously at each region in spacetime as long as the interaction Hamiltonian is picked from the admissible set $\fI$. \item (Commutativity) For any two systems $X$ and $Y$, as long as $H_{XR}$ and $H_{YR}$ are admissible, i.e. in $\fI$, the interaction unitary channels $\cU_{AH}^{t_X}(\sigma)=\exp(-iH_{XR}t_X)\sigma\exp(iH_{XR}t_X)$ and $\cU^{t_Y}_{YH}(\sigma)=\exp(-iH_{YR}t_Y)\sigma\exp(iH_{YR}t_Y)$ commute for any positive interaction time $t_X$ and $t_Y$.
 In other words,

 \end{enumerate}

 However, by considering infinitesimal interaction times $t_X$ and $t_Y$, we have $\cU_{AH}^{t_X}(\sigma)= \sigma -i t_X [H_{XR},\sigma] + O(\epsilon^2)$ and similarly for $\cU^{t_Y}_{YH}(\sigma)$, so that one has the following equality for any operator $\sigma$ on $XYR$,